BlueWallet/LndHub/doc/Send-requirements.md

 ##  GET /gettx

 Get info on successfull lighning transaction user made.
-TXID is an internal Blitz identifier, no relation to onchain bitcoin txid.
+TXID is an internal LndHub identifier, no relation to onchain bitcoin txid.

 Request: